 Stress is a normal psychological and physical reaction to positive or negative situations in your life, such as a new job or the death of a loved one.
 Stress itself isn't abnormal or bad.
 What's important is how you deal with stress.

-When you have so much trouble adjusting to a stressful change that you find it difficult to go about your daily routine, you may have developed an adjustment disorder.
+When you have trouble adjusting to a stressful change and you find it difficult to go about your daily routine for more than just a brief period, you may have developed an adjustment disorder.
 An adjustment disorder is a type of stress-related mental illness that can affect your feelings, thoughts and behaviors.

 Signs and symptoms of an adjustment disorder can include:

 If you're dealing with a stressful situation in your life, try self-help measures, such as talking things over with caring family or friends, practicing yoga or meditation, getting regular exercise, avoiding alcohol and drugs, and cutting back on your to-do list.
 If these techniques don't help and you feel like you're still having a hard time coping, talk to your doctor.